arkmaz/codeandpepper/README.md

 ### Implementation Details

-In lib/credit/ directory write a program that validate credit card numbers base on describe above.
+In the `lib/credit/` directory there's a base program that validates credit card numbers using the described algorithm.
-Please feel free to use our first test and card class but you can implement it in any way you want.
+Feel free to use our first tests and `Card` class but you can implement it in any way you want.
-Please return VISA/AMEX/MASTERCARd if card number is correct or INVALID for not valida card number.
+Return `[VISA|AMEX|MASTERCARD]` if card number is correct or `INVALID` for... invalid number.
 Please remember first to check whether the user’s input is indeed a sequence of digits of the correct length, you can get rid of hyphens if in the string.
-Then check card number.
+Then check the card number.

-This are some other card numbers you can use:
+Here are some other card numbers you can use:

 - 378282246310005 AMEX
 - 371449635398431 AMEX
 - 5555555555554444 MASTERCARD